Isotropic Cellular Automata: the DDLab iso-rule paradigm: Introduction

-\enlargethispage{4ex} Mutant iso-rule-space can be navigated and explored with the program ``Discrete Dynamics Lab'' (DDLab)\cite{Wuensche-DDLab} --- its many methods for studying space-time patterns\cite[EDD:23-30]{EDD} and attractor basins\cite[EDD:31-32]{EDD} now apply to the new iso-rule paradigm.
-DDLab is documented in the book ``Exploring Discrete Dynamics''(EDD)\cite{EDD}, and we have usually included the relevant sections when citing EDD.
+Mutant iso-rule-space can be navigated and explored with the program ``Discrete Dynamics Lab'' (DDLab)\cite{Wuensche-DDLab} --- its many methods for studying space-time patterns\cite[EDD:23-30]{EDD} and attractor basins\cite[EDD:31-32]{EDD} now apply to the new iso-rule paradigm.
+DDLab is documented in the book ``Exploring Discrete Dynamics''(EDD)\cite{EDD}, and we have usually indicated the relevant section when citing EDD.
 Both DDLab and EDD are updated and maintained online.